raas-dev/configent/README.md

 MacOS, APT, YUM and pacman based distros, as well as Alpine Linux, are known.

-❗: On ARM64 Linux distros, Homebrew parts are skipped (see [Known bugs](https://github.com/raas-dev/configent#known-bugs)).
+❗: On ARM64 Linux distros, Homebrew parts are skipped (see [Issues in dependencies](https://github.com/raas-dev/configent#issues-in-dependencies)).

 Order of installation:
 1. [Homebrew](https://brew.sh/) if it is not already in `PATH`